jsumners/abstract-cache/Readme.md

     contains the desired `key`.
     * `set(key, value, ttl[, callback])`: stores the specified `value` in the cache under the specified `key` for the time `ttl` in milliseconds.
+    * `start([callback])` (optional): clients that require extra initialization, e.g. to start a database connection, may export this method.
+When present, this method **must** be invoked by the user before any other method.
+This method may be an `async` function at the discretion of the implementor.
+    * `stop([callback])` (optional): required when `start()` is present.
+This should shutdown any connections/processes started via `start()`.
+It is left to the user to invoke this method in their shutdown procedure.
+This method may be an `async` function at the discretion of the implementor.

 ## License